Are you looking for the best options for a day trip from Cordoba to Granada?

 Here is a quick breakdown of the available options for this day trip – I included detailed information for each of these in the sections that follow.

-- Day trips with a local travel company – unfortunately there are no direct day trips available for this journey, the only trips are in the other directions from Granada to Cordoba.
-I have suggested some alternative options to explore below.
+Day Trips with a Local Travel CompanyUnfortunately there are no direct day trips available for this journey, the only trips are in the other directions from Granada to Cordoba.
+Alternative options are suggested below.

 Option 1: Day Trip from Cordoba to Granada with a Local Travel Company